Head Coach – Sorcerer 12U – Yoder

 As a collegiate player, Yoder lettered three years as a catcher and designated player at New Mexico from 1992 to 1994.
 She previously played at West Valley College in 1991, where she was selected as NorCal Catcher of the Year.
 In 1992 she earned All-American honors as a catcher at the ASA national tournament in Salem, Oregon.

 After her collegiate career, Yoder played two years in the Women’s Professional Fastpitch League as a member of the Georgia Pride (1997) and the Durham Dragons (1998).
 Her experience and versatility awarded her the opportunity to play three different positions in the WPF as a Catcher, Outfielder, and DP.

-Yoder earned her B.S. in Kinesiology/Administrative Perspectives from Cal State Hayward in 1996 and added a Master’s degree in that field in 1999.
-She holds a California Teaching Credential in the subject of Physical Education/APE and serves as a teacher and Athletics Director in the CJUSD.
-She has served as a lecturer at CSU Hayward, Napa Valley College, and currently holds a continuing lectureship at UC Davis.
+Yoder earned her BS in Kinesiology/Administrative Perspectives from Cal State Hayward in 1996 and added a MS degree in that field in 1999.
+She also holds a California Teaching Credential in the subject of Physical Education/APE and serves as the Director of Athletics and Physical Education at California State University Maritime Academy in Vallejo, CA.